dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 !!!
 Tip "What is the zone ID for?"

     A zone identifies a failure domain in GlusterFS.
-In CNS data is always replicated 3 times.
+In CNS data is by default always replicated 3 times.
 Reflecting these failure domains by zone IDs as arbitrary but distinct numerical values allows CNS to ensure that two copies are never stored on nodes in the same failure domain.

+    CNS will also work without zone definitions, but it's less smart.
 This information is considered when building new volumes, expanding existing volumes or replacing bricks in degraded volumes.
     An example for failure domains are AWS Availability Zones or physical servers sharing the same PDU.

     In this lab environment we have 3 different zones, because the nodes are residing in 3 distinct AWS Availability Zones.